 The name Luke means Person From Lucania and is of Greek origin.
-Luke is a name that's been used by parents who are considering baby names for boys.
+Luke is a name that's been used primarily by parents who are considering baby names for boys.

 Luke is most often used as a nickname for the name Lucas, although it has become a common given name in itself.
 It was originally used as a given or surname for persons from the region of Lucania, in Southern Italy.